See if this is about right for you:

 Let’s return to the problem of project shifting.
 What happens when you shift projects is that you move the current project from the “Active” category to the “On Hold” category.
 The only way you can complete the now “On Hold” project is to switch it back again to the “Active” project, at the expense of the other project.
 Note that neither project is necessarily closer to completed or dead — they’ve just been shuffled.
 This is displacement at work.

 Shuffling projects around means you’ve worked on them more without being any closer to being done.
-(Click here to shuffle this post to Twitter.
-Thank you!)
+(Tweet this.)

 What you may not directly realize is the amount of cognitive overhead this shuffling causes.
 Each new project adds a bit of overhead, and at a certain point, you spend more time and effort on the overhead than you do on the actual working on the projects.
 A symptom of this is unclear To-Do lists, actionable emails that have lost meaning, and plans that no longer grip or relate to the actual active projects you’re working on.